Terms and Conditions

 the mandatory end-of-game financial literacy quiz and survey questions that form part of the Challenge.

-10. Entries must be received by the Organiser no later than 5:00pm (Brisbane AEST) Friday 6 September 2019.
+10. Entries must be received by the Organiser no later than 5:00pm (AEST) Friday 28 August 2020.
 For the avoidance of doubt, entries will be deemed to have been received by the Organiser when accepted by the Organiser's web server or system host.

 11. Entry into the Challenge is free, but internet connection and usage rates may apply and are payable by the participants.
 Eligible participants should obtain details of such costs from their service providers.